winterbear-don/winterbear-don/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on CCN Project.
 - 🌱 I’m currently learning Github.
-- 💬 Ask me about BTS.
+- 💬 Ask me about music specificaly #BTS.
-- 📫 How to reach me: Don't try to reach me.
+- 📫 How to reach me: email me :)